 discovering, applying yourself fully, creating.
 The inner monologue is suspended -- that's the "losing yourself" part -- and you're fully present and

 alive.
 That's play, and it revitalizes and refreshes the brain and our very sense of self.

 Children can play with others, or by themselves.
-They can pretend, build, explore how things feel in their hands, move their bodies, watch others playing,
+They can pretend, build, explore, try out how things feel in their hands, move their bodies, watch others

 That's the kid's job.
 Our job is to respect our child's play as their "job," something of value, so that we support their play, just like we would support